Manabendu-ai/MONCO/Readme.md

 5. The uploaded image is uploaded to Cloudinary via `cloudinary_service.py`, and a new row is written to the `prediction_history` table (Cloudinary image URL, prediction, confidence, per-class probabilities, and the AI explanation) via `history_service.py`.
 6. If the predicted class is `notumor`, the result is shown as "No Tumor Detected"; otherwise it's shown as "Tumor: <class name>", along with the confidence percentage, probability chart, and AI explanation.
 7. The History tab in the Streamlit app queries `/history` to display previously analyzed scans, each with its saved image, prediction badge, confidence, and explanation.

 ---

-## Future Improvements

-- Fine-tune deeper VGG16 layers for improved glioma recall
-- Add Grad-CAM visualizations to highlight tumor regions on the MRI
-- Containerize the app with Docker for easier deployment
-- Add authentication so prediction history can be scoped per logged-in user
-- Delete the corresponding Cloudinary asset when a history record is deleted
-- Add downloadable PDF reports generated from history records
-- Expand the dataset with more diverse MRI sources to improve generalization
-- Move the backend to a paid Render tier (or an alternative host) to avoid free-tier spin-down delays

----